 - Abrupted placenta

-- Undiagnosed preeclampsia (high blood pressure)
+- Undiagnosed preeclampsia

-- How long do I have to file a lawsuit?
+- In South Carolina, how long do I have to file a lawsuit?

 - How do I pay attorney fees?

-- Medical bills, rehabilitation and long term care
+- Medical bills, rehabilitation, and long-term care

 - Special education needs